aspose-font/Aspose.Font-Documentation/net/font-converter/type1/_index.md

 type: docs
 weight: 80
 url: /net/convert/type1
-keywords: "type 1 font converter, convert type 1 font to ttf, type 1 to ttf, type one to woff"
+keywords: type 1 font converter, convert type 1 font to ttf, type 1 to ttf, type one to woff
-descroption: "Here is the explanation with code examples on how to use the Aspose solution to convert Type 1 format to TTF, WOFF, and WOFF2 formats."
+descroption: Here is the explanation with code examples on how to use the Aspose solution to convert Type 1 format to TTF, WOFF, and WOFF2 formats.
 ---

-In this article, you will see how to convert Type 1 format.
-Aspose.Font for .NET offers you solutions for conversion Type 1 toTTF, Type 1 to WOFF, and Type 1 to WOFF2.
+In this article, you will see how to convert `Type 1` format.
+Aspose.Font for .NET offers you solutions for conversion `Type 1` to `TTF`, `Type 1` to `WOFF`, and `Type 1` to `WOFF2`.
 ____

 For all three conversions you need to put the next namespaces at the top of the head of the title: